iguinaa/bisque/src/features/voice-join-noise/README.md

 1. **Auto-join**: When the first user joins any voice channel, the bot automatically joins that channel
 2. **Auto-unmute**: The bot automatically unmutes itself when joining (no manual unmuting required!)
-3. **Sound trigger**: When a second user (or more, if configured) joins the channel, the bot plays a greeting sound
+2. **Sound trigger**: When a second user (or more, if configured) joins the channel, the bot plays a joining sound
 4. **Auto-leave**: When the voice channel becomes empty, the bot leaves automatically

 ## Configuration

-Edit `src/features/voice-greeter-config.js` to customize behavior:
+Edit `src/features/voice-join-noise/config.js` to customize behavior:

 ```javascript
 export const config = {